Troubleshooting environmental issues with Performance Analysis dashboards

 Create analysis projects from the entity details page

 Open an analysis project directly from the manage resource on your details page.
-This opens a project with relevant metrics from the entity already charted.
-For example, key metrics for node entities include:
+This opens a project with key metrics from the entity already charted.
+By default, key metrics for most entities include:

 - Average CPU Load